-HOW YOUR PROBATE LAWYER HELPS YOU WHEN A LOVED ONE PASSES AWAY
+HOW OUR PROBATE LAWYERS HELP YOU WHEN A LOVED ONE PASSES AWAY

 Nobody really likes to talk about death, but we all will pass away one day.
-So this article is necessary, as it explains what your probate lawyer in Singapore can do for you in the unfortunate event that a loved one passes away.
+So this article is necessary, as it explains what the probate lawyers in PKWA Law can do for you in the unfortunate event that a loved one passes away.

 Getting an Experienced & Sympathetic Singapore Probate Lawyer